EduardoPires/AspNetInterop/README.md

 - Beware to use in production way

 ##References
-This project is an improvement of the [blowdart/idunno.CookieSharing](https://github.com/blowdart/idunno.CookieSharing) repository.
+This project is an improvement of the [blowdart/idunno.CookieSharing](https://github.com/blowdart/idunno.CookieSharing) project.
 The improvements is:

 - Using ASP.NET Identity